 When do classes take place?

-For Fall 2020, Tikvah Online Academy courses will take place in October and November.
-Each class meets weekly over live video chat for five weeks.
+Each class meets weekly live over Zoom.
 All weekday classes are scheduled in the evenings, so they will not conflict with the school day.
 Sunday sessions will take place in the late mornings or evenings.

 How much is tuition?